denis-g/rpi4-pihole-settings/README.md

 sqlite3 /etc/pihole/gravity.db "DELETE FROM domainlist_by_group;"
 ```

-And update ad-lists and rules on `Pi-hole`:
+And update lists and rules on `Pi-Hole`:

 ```shell
 pihole-updatelists
 ```

-### Update Schedule
+### Schedule

-Set schedule timer for update ad-lists.
+Set schedule timer for update all lists.
 For example, `every day at 4am`:

 ```shell
 cat > /etc/cron.d/pihole-updatelists << EOF